quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 parameters) and the client's Chosen Version is not set to 0x00000001, the server will close the connection with a version negotiation error.

-If a client receives a Version Information where the server's Chosen Version was not sent by the client as part of its Available Versions, the client MUST close the connection with a version negotiation error.
+If a client receives Version Information where the server's Chosen Version was not sent by the client as part of its Available Versions, the client MUST close the connection with a version negotiation error.